Approximating the signature of Brownian motion for high order SDE simulation: Conclusion

 \section{Conclusion}

 In this paper, we have considered the signature of multidimensional Brownian motion with time and presented recent approximations for the non-Gaussian iterated integrals in terms of the following Gaussian iterated integrals (which can be generated exactly), The proposed methodologies for approximating the integrals in (\ref{eq:conclude_integrals1}) are heavily based on computing conditional moments with respect to the Gaussian integrals (\ref{eq:conclude_integrals2}).
 For the well-known ``L\'{e}vy area'' of Brownian motion (corresponding to $\int_s^t W_{s,u} \otimes\m dW_u$), we propose a random matrix that matches several moments of $A_{s,t}$ (see Theorem \ref{thm:match_moments}), but built from standard distributions (normal, uniform, etc) and thus fast to generate.
-In section \ref{sect:levy_experiments}, this was shown to empirically outperform the standard Fourier series approximation and was competitive with a recently developed machine learning model.\medbreak
+In \cite{jelincic2025levygan}, this approach was shown to empirically outperform the standard Fourier series approximation and was competitive with a recently developed machine learning model.\medbreak

 Since these integrals are all entries in the signature of Brownian motion, they also naturally appear in the Taylor expansions of stochastic differential equations (SDEs).
 Therefore, in section \ref{sect:examples}, we presented several experiments from the literature where moment-based integral approximations are used to improve accuracy for SDE solvers.

 In particular, we observed that approximating the integrals (\ref{eq:conclude_integrals1}) by their conditional expectations resulted in higher order methods with state-of-the-art convergence rates.
-However, extending this approach to general SDEs remains a topic for future research.
+As a topic of future work, we would like to consider the ``adaptive'' Langevin dynamics: where $x,v\in\R^d$ represent the position and momentum of a particle, $M\in\R^{n\times n}$ is the $n\times n$ mass matrix, $f:\R^d\rightarrow\R$ denotes a scalar potential, $\sigma > 0$ is a noise parameter, $\beta > 0$ corresponds to the temperature, $\nu > 0$ governs the friction $\xi\in\R$, and $\{W_t\}_{t\geq 0}$ is a $d$-dimensional Brownian motion.
+The adaptive Langevin dynamics (\ref{eq:adaptive_uld}) has been studied due to its ergodicity properties and applications to sampling problems \cite{jones2011adaptivelangevin, leimkuhler2020adaptivelangevin1, leimkuhler2020adaptivelangevin2}.
+If we Taylor expand (\ref{eq:adaptive_uld}), then we only observe the integrals (\ref{eq:conclude_integrals1}) in the $\xi$ component: Since $\frac{1}{\nu}\sigma^2$ and $M^{-2}$ are constant, we can easily apply our integral estimators to (\ref{eq:adaptive_uld}).